dataobservatory-eu/music/content/post/2023-12-19_many_decisions/index.md

 ---
 title: '"When you make a project, you make many decisions"'
-subtitle: Esther Viñuela Lorenzo on enterprising classical musicians
+subtitle: Esther Viñuela Lozano on enterprising classical musicians

 # Summary for listings and search engines
 summary: "When you make a project, you make many decisions.
 We taught them that they should be conscious about the planet with every decision they make."